-The Pupil Premium provides additional funding on top of the main funding a school receives.

-The Pupil Premium provides additional funding on top of the main funding a school receives.
-It is targeted at students from disadvantaged backgrounds to ensure they benefit from the same opportunities as pupils from less deprived families.
-Currently (2016-17), the premium is worth £82,260 and goes to students who are currently on Free School Meals (FSM) or has been registered for (FSM) in the past six years, students in care, who have been looked after by local authorities for more than six months also continue to qualify for the Pupil Premium.
+Currently (2020-21), the premium is (provisionally) worth £72,630 and goes to students who are currently on Free School Meals (FSM) or has been registered for (FSM) in the past six years, students in care, who have been looked after by local authorities for more than six months also continue to qualify for the Pupil Premium.

 Why is there Pupil Premium?